Blog

 Here are some other key differences:

 • Waterfall is rigid.
 In those 5 months, there is no space for customers to test out a feature and provide feedback as there is no finished product to ship and send out for testing.
-On the other hand, agile allows teams to ask customers for feedback constantly and get immediate feedback that can be applied rapidly.
+On the other hand, agile allows teams to ask customers for feedback constantly and get immediate input that can be applied rapidly.

 Best practices for agile development